workadaptive/content/_articles/for-data-analysts-bi-professionals.md

 2. **Data intuition** - Where data lives, how it's structured, what's messy
 3. **Requirements translation** - Turning vague asks into specific logic
 4. **Testing and validation** - Knowing when something's right or broken
-5. **Problem decomposition** - Breaking complex problems into manageable pieces

 You already have these.
 AI needs these from you.
 That's the partnership.

 ## What to Expect

-**What works well:**
-- Automating data processes you understand deeply
-- Building integrations Power BI can't handle
-- Creating custom data transformations
-- Generating reports and distributions
+**What works well:** Automating data processes you understand deeply.
+Building integrations Power BI can't handle.
+Creating custom data transformations.
+Generating reports and distributions.
-- Handling exceptions and edge cases

-**What's harder:**
-- Completely new domains you don't understand
-- Systems you've never seen before
+**What's harder:** Completely new domains you don't understand.
+Systems you've never seen before.
+Real-time, high-volume production systems (initially).
-- Complex architecture requiring deep CS knowledge
-- Real-time, high-volume production systems (initially)

 Start with what you know.
 Build confidence.
 Expand from there.